genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 ![](/img/setup-environment.png)

-After this command is completed, we will have a basic Genesis server running.
+After this command is complete, we will have a basic Genesis server running.

 ### Deploying the auth module
 As our application requires authentication, we have to install the Genesis Auth module.